benfoley/react-admin-app-template/README.md

 Make a Firebase project, add a Firestore database and add some data.

-For now, make the Firestore rules public.
-This is not ideal, so in production be sure to add authentication to the app and then tighten up the rules to be authenticated users only.
+Set the Firestore rules to only allow authenticated write and read.
 ```
 rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {
     match /{document=**} {
-      allow read, write: if true;
+      allow read, write: if request.auth != null;
     }
   }
 }